mgracanin/ASCIIStarWars/README.md

 To run the program, simply navigate to the directory where the program is located and run the following command:

 ```
-python star_wars_ascii.py
+python __init__.py
 ```

 The program will then begin playing the Star Wars movie in ASCII art in the terminal.
+Just make sure you have the starwars.txt file in the same directory as the Python script.

 ## Credits